Table of Contents

 Following your money closely can help you spend wisely.
 Fortunately, there are easy ways you can keep track of your spending in today’s technology-rich world, including money-management apps.
 These can connect your bank accounts, credit cards, investment accounts, and more to give you a snapshot of your financial health.

-If, say, you see that your credit card balance is climbing, you might decide to cook pasta versus ordering takeout that night.
-Or perhaps you notice that with a recent rent increase, you are struggling a bit to cover all your expenses.
+If you see your credit card balance climbing, you might decide to cook pasta instead of ordering takeout.
+Or perhaps you notice that with a recent rent increase, you are struggling to cover all your expenses.
 That trend might convince you to economize some of your spending or start a side hustle to bring in more cash.

 10. Knowing How Much You Can Actually Spend